 Experiences not approved for Internship Credit:

 - Experiences performed solely during the Summer Session - your experience must be tied to another academic semester.

 - Spring Semester internships must begin by the start date of the second block of Spring semester - and may extend into or through the Summer Session.

 - Fall Semester internships may begin during the Summer Session, but students must work through the first block of Fall Semester, regardless of the number of hours completed.
 Finishing the required number of hours early for a department does not waive this requirement.

 Length and Hours

-- Each department on campus has different requirements, falling within the guidelines the University has set.
+- Each department has different requirements for internship hours.
+A list of the required hours for each major can be found here.
 Please check with your department internship coordinator for complete details.